Aquatics

 Safety First!
 Important Policies for All Aquatic Programs - Please Read!

-- Class length: Parent & Child and Level 1 (Little Beginners) are 30 minutes; Level 2-7: are 50 minutes; Level 8: 60 minutes.
+- Class length: Parent & Child and Level 1 are 30 minutes; Level 2-8: are 45 minutes.

-- All Semi-Private Lessons are 30 minutes.
+- All Private Lessons are 30 minutes.

 - Do not bring valuables to the pool.
 The WAWM RCS Department is not responsible for lost or stolen items.